severian5it/CocktailWebApp/README.md

 * [Stack Overflow](https://stackoverflow.com/)
 * [Rapid API](https://rapidapi.com/)

-The last provided a lot of example to place my work on.
+The last provided a lot of example to base my work on.

 ## Media